 MOT has become the foundation for life-skills education at Technical and Vocational Education and Training (TVET) colleges in the Western Cape and Eastern Cape and in high schools.
 The programme targets youth between the ages of 12 and 25 years.
 Sustained expansion will see the implementation of the MOT programmes at TVET colleges and high schools throughout South Africa.

-At each programme session, the MOT presenter (qualified by means of a three-day training course) will facilitate the students’ exploration of a particular life skill and lesson.
+At each programme session, the MOT coach (qualified by means of a three-day training course) will facilitate the students’ exploration of a particular life skill and lesson.
 Each session’s script is intensively researched and tested for positive outcomes, and is regularly updated by the programme development team.

 The development of the MOT programmes is based on Albert Bandura’s Social Learning and Self-efficacy Theories, Urie Bronfenbrenner’s Ecological Systems Theory, as well as Alan Carr’s six human strengths, of which courage in particular is regarded as pivotal to human well-being, progress and development.